nmccarty/idris2-tutorial/src/Tutorial/DataTypes/Enumerations.md

 module Tutorial.DataTypes.Enumerations
 ```

-Enumerations, also known as as a sum type or a [tagged union](https://en.wikipedia.org/wiki/Tagged_union) are one the two basic forms of algebraic data types.
+Enumerations, the most basic form of a more general concept known as sum types or a [tagged unions](https://en.wikipedia.org/wiki/Tagged_union) are one the two basic forms of algebraic data types.
 Enumerations are data types that can store one of several specified options as their values.

 Lets define a basic enumeration over the days of the week as a first example.
 This very basic form of enumeration may be familiar to you from other languages: